 Whenever I cruise, I select the open-seating option for the evening dinner, as it affords an opportunity to meet fellow travelers.
 It was on such an occasion that I came to know Jim and his wife.
 Recently retired, he had been for many years a senior executive in a UK branch of a major American corporation.

 The relaxed atmosphere of an ocean liner tends to promote cordial if temporary acquaintances, and such a relationship did develop between myself and this well educated, thoughtful, amply experienced man.

 One late afternoon, while luxuriating in an unusually comfortable folding chair on the Promenade deck, I was approached by Jim, on his way back from his evening stroll.
 He happened to notice the book I had been reading.
 It dealt with the paranormal, a topic that has interested me for many years*.
-After some friendly bantering about the peculiar nature of my interests, which I soon sensed was primarily meant to probe my attitude towards the arcana discussed in my book, he finally sat by my side and in a grave, hesitant, increasingly tense way disclosed to me the dramatic experience that had troubled him for years.
+After some friendly bantering about the peculiar nature of my interests, which I soon perceived was primarily meant to probe my attitude towards the arcana discussed in my book, he finally sat by my side and in a somber, hesitant, increasingly tense way disclosed to me the dramatic experience that had troubled him for years.

-I have attempted to reproduce below, in my own words, the key details of the story that Jim recounted to me that memorable evening on the darkening deck of our ship, as the red orb of the sun appeared to be slowly sinking beneath the marine horizon.
+I have attempted to reproduce below, accurately though in my own words, the key details of the story that Jim recounted to me that memorable evening on the darkening deck of our ship, as the red orb of the sun appeared to be slowly sinking beneath the marine horizon.

 Relate to this story as you will: as fiction; as an elaborate delusion; as something that did indeed happen as Jim understood it: whose implications would then be profound.
 Of course, I have no way of verifying the events he described; what I can do is vouch for the personal integrity of the honorable man who told the tale.